 Studying with us is exactly the same as studying at a secondary school as we follow the VCE Drama Study Design.
 Results and reports are sent to the individual student’s home school for ATAR score calculation.

-This class in 3 hours on a Wednesday night and will count as one of your school subjects meaning you either get a subject worth of spare periods or the opportunity to study an extra subject while at school.
+This class in 3 hours on a Thursday night (and some Mondays) and will count as one of your school subjects, meaning you either get a subject worth of spare periods or the opportunity to study an extra subject while at school.

 The study of VCE Drama places emphasis on the development of the actors’ expressive skills within the dramatic framework.
 It also focuses on the development and performance of imaginary characters.
 This is achieved through the fine-tuning of processes, techniques and skills in the creation and performance of ensemble and solo works.

 Students gain an understanding in the use and application of non naturalistic construction techniques and devices and the analysis of professional performances.

 There are no pre-requisites for entry into Units 1, 2 and 3 but students must undertake Unit 3 prior to the undertaking of Unit 4.

 VCE Drama classes take place in MBCTA’s own theatre providing an intimate and inspiring environment.
 Class sizes are small, with two teachers plus access to tutoring from past VCE Drama students who have achieved high scoring marks.
 Small class sizes also helps ensure individual students needs are adequately met.
 This environment is conducive to the development of talent, skills, knowledge and creativity, This is evident in the results achieved by previous students of MBCTA Youth Theatre